Trauma

 Topics illustration alt

-In this topic
+Also in this topic

-Practical things you can do in the moment to feel better
+Practical things you can do to feel better in the moment

 Immediately after the event